 3) Pet First Aid Kit (found on nomorerack.com on sale for $13.00, usually $24.99)

-While it is great to be knowledgeable in dog first aid care, it doesn’t replace a vet’s visit.
-It may buy some time while getting to your vet, or it may get you through the weekend, but please take your dog in for a follow-up visit, he’s worth it!
+While it’s great to be knowledgeable in dog first aid care, it doesn’t replace a vet visit.
+It may buy some time while getting to your vet, or it may get you through the weekend, but please take your dog in for a follow-up visit, they’re worth it!

 What’s in your pet first aid kit?
 Have you experienced an emergency where you were able to rely on a doggie first aid kit?
 As always, we’d love to hear from you in our comment section!